 Well, again, mostly the same as it is for women.
 One of the best and safest option for many men is the use of natural progesterone USP cream that is also recommended as an excellent alternative to synthetic hormones for women.
 It may take a bit of taming for the male ego to use the same product as your spouse does, but it is perfectly safe and can help to achieve balanced hormone levels that can quickly help to relieve many of the symptoms of andropause.
 Make sure you choose a product with natural, pharmaceutical grade USP progesterone.
 It is highly recommended to have your sex hormones saliva tested before using any type of natural hormone replacement therapy.
 A saliva test will not only measure your hormone levels but it will also be a baseline from which you can measure the success of your treatment.
 You want to have the correct balance of hormones, and not let the pendulum swing too far the other way and create an imbalance of another type.

 RELATED: Men Need Progesterone, Too

-The use of USP progesterone can alleviate many of the effects of andropause, but it may not help with some of the sexual dysfunction issues if they are the result of other concerns.
+The use of USP progesterone can alleviate many of the effects of andropause, but it may not help with some of the sexual dysfunction issues, such as erectile dysfunction (ed), if they are the result of other issues.
 Sometimes hormone replacement will resolve impotence, but not always.
-If you begin to see improvement in other symptoms but the impotence remains, it is best to see a health care practitioner to determine if there is another concern that needs to be addressed.
+If you begin to see improvement in other symptoms but the impotence remains, it is best to see a knowledgeable health care practitioner to determine if there is another concern that needs to be addressed.